 In the 18th century, the guidelines of the Académie des Beaux-Arts in Paris had absolute rule in the very definition of what determines a true work of art.
 Building upon Renaissance values, academic art celebrated the visual discourses of Antiquity.
 For instance, the perfect body and idealised nude were perceived as markers of morality.

 Factory of Nicolas Fouquay, Summer with the features of Ceres, c.1730

 Throughout the century, the four seasons are a particularly popular subject in art, and they are often represented through natural allegories.
 In fact, it was in 1723 that Antonio Vivaldi composed his famous violin concertos that pay homage to this natural cycle!
 At the same time, the Factory of Nicolas Fouquay in Rouen, in France, produced four busts in faïence earthenware.
 Each one represents a season in the form of a Roman god.
-The bust Summer with the features of Ceres sports a wreath of wheat in her hair, but as opposed to allegorical images from the Renaissance, she is in keeping with the conventions of her time.
-Indeed, her turban-like headdress, her long braid, and the bridle holding the garment that is nonchalantly slipping off her shoulders are reminiscent of the Oriental visual culture that was in fashion in the European courts of the time.
+The bust Summer with the features of Ceres sports a wreath of wheat in her hair.
+However as opposed to allegorical images from the Renaissance, she is in keeping with the conventions of her time.
+Indeed, her turban-like headdress, long braid, and the bridle holding the garment slipping off her shoulders are reminiscent of the Oriental visual culture that was in fashion in the European courts of the time.